 Shanklin has served as chair of the Midwest Association of Graduate Deans and as president of the Kansas Dietetic Association.
 At the national level, she has served the American Dietetic Association as chair of the education committee, chair of the Council on Education, chair of the Commission on Dietetic Registration, and chair of the research committee, and she has represented Kansas as a member of the association's House of Delegates.

 She was named one of eight recipients of the American Dietetic Association's 2001 Medallion national award for her research, leadership, advancement of the profession and commitment to dietetic education.
 Shanklin was selected for the University of Delaware's Michael D. Olsen Research Award in 2004 in recognition of her research and mentoring of graduate students.
 In January 2009, she received the Founder’s Award for her leadership and contributions to the creation of knowledge and development.
 She was selected to receive the 2015 Excellence in Research Practice by the Academy of Nutrition and Dietetics.
+In 2018, Shanklin received the Flinchbaugh Family Wildcat Pride Award from the K-State Alumni Association.
+The award honors a current or emeritus K-State faculty or staff member for his or her advocacy of alumni relations, with a special emphasis on support and participation in alumni programs that engage members of the Wildcat family.

 Ph.D. in Home Economics, Food Systems Administration, University of Tennessee, Knoxville, 1976